CollectionBuilder/cb-docs/docs/metadata/gh_metadata.md

 - Example value: `-117.165625`

 {:.alert .alert-green}
 **Pro Tip:** If you'd like to get the latitude/longitude of a location, right click on that spot on a Google Map.
 The first option you will see is to copy the coordinates.
-You can click to copy those and then paste the location into your metadata
+You can click to copy those and then paste the location into your metadata.<br><br>
+**If your metadata does not have map coordinates**, but you would like to experience CollectionBuilder's map visualization, we've created a [demo list of latitudes and longitudes](https://docs.google.com/spreadsheets/d/1eSj7zfthuc7-ntdnZLqNYETxVa5Z55YK8BPPao53-6w/edit?usp=sharing){:target='_blank' rel='noopener'} that you can add to your data just for practice.

 ### date: